Timothy M. McCarthyTimothy McCarthy Clark Hill

 Tim is rated AV® Preeminent™ Peer Review Rated by Martindale Hubble, a testament to the fact that other lawyers rank him at the highest level of professional excellence.

-Tim is an adjunct professor at DePaul Law School in Chicago.
-He was previously an adjunct professor of intellectual property and product design at the Institute of Design, a graduate school of Illinois Institute of Technology.
+Tim has been an adjunct professor at DePaul Law School in Chicago and at the Institute of Design, a graduate school of Illinois Institute of Technology.
 He presents webinars frequently in the Clark Hill In-House Café on new and interesting topics in patents, trademark and copyright law.
 Tim is active in public service.
-He is a long-time volunteer on the Motorcycle Safety Crew for the Avon Chicago Walk for Breast Cancer and a member of the Board of Directors of Rescue Riders NFP.
+He was a long-time volunteer on the Motorcycle Safety Crew for the Avon Chicago Walk for Breast Cancer and is a former member of the Board of Directors of Rescue Riders NFP.